HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

      1. navigate to the yolo folder in this repository in your terminal.
      2. Update your `docker-compose.yml` file
      3. Run `docker compose up` to run the backend
      4. Connect this backend to your LabelStudio project in the project settings.
+Make sure that Interactive Preannotations is OFF (this is the default).

 ### Annotation and training